Equation-Labs-I-O/eqlabs-playground-php-slim-messenger/README.md

 A `command`, `query` or `event`, can be dispatched to any bus (`sync` and `async`) so you can decide the behaviour depending on your use case flow.

-> This same configurations can be ported in any of our ms in the lodging platform without break any of the current flows.

 ## Usage
 ### Make Targets